 No Impact.
-The City of Costa Mesa 2000 General Plan does not identify a locally important mineral resource recovery site within the Conservation Element of the plan (City of Costa Mesa 2002).
-Therefore, no impact would occur and no further analysis is required.
-This issue will not be analyzed further in the PEIR.
+As described in Section 6.11(a), the proposed project would not occur on a mineral resource recovery site.
+According to the City of Huntington Beach General Plan Map, the project site is designated as a public school and not as a mineral resource recovery site (City of Huntington Beach 2010a).
+Therefore, no impacts would occur and no further analysis is required.
+This topic will not be analyzed in the PEIR.

-6.3.12 Noise
+6.12 Noise

 XII.
-II.
-NOISE - Would the project result in: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? \boxtimes b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? \boxtimes c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
+KII.
+NOISE - Would the project result in: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? $\boxtimes$ b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? $\boxtimes$ c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? $\boxtimes$ d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? $\boxtimes$ e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?